 Summary:

 The NM State’s attempt to make its Pension Fund solvent is not fair for all participants.
 Workers forgo higher wages in exchange for a promise of a future payment secured by trust property.
 The trust is supposed to be used to pay the same pension to all the beneficiaries.
-The State of New Mexico has created different classes of members treating each class differently with the oldest retirees receiving the best benefits and the current employee having to pay more into the pension and receiving the least benefits.
+However, the State of New Mexico has created different classes of members, treating each class differently.
+The oldest retirees receive the best benefits, while current employees have to pay more into the pension and receive the least benefits.

-This raises concerns about fairness and the equitable distribution of pension benefits, as the State has created different classes of members, treating them dissimilarly.
-It appears the State of New Mexico is modeling its pension reforms after a Ponzi scheme.
+This raises concerns about fairness and the equitable distribution of pension benefits, as the State has created different classes of members and is treating them unequally.
+It seems the State of New Mexico is modeling its pension reforms after a Ponzi scheme.

 The changes to the pension are legal under New Mexico state law.
 A pension does not attain the status of personal property until the individual begins receiving retirement benefits.
-Consequently, the State can make changes to the pension and not worry about the 5th amendment of the US Constitution that requires compensation for any property that is taken away.
+Therefore, the State can make changes to the pension without concern for the 5th Amendment of the U.S. Constitution, which requires compensation for any property taken away.

 The changes to the Cost-of-Living Adjustment (COLA) are also legal under NM state law.
 In 2013, the NM State Supreme Court ruled that any future COLA to a retirement benefit is merely a year-to-year expectation that, until paid, does not create a property right under the State Constitution.
 Once paid, the COLA by statute becomes part of the retirement benefit and a property right subject to those constitutional protections.

-If you’re dissatisfied with your NM PERA pension, please spread the word on your social media platforms.
-This can help increase the website’s presence in search engines, so other people will learn about the changes to the pension plan.
-I would like the information to go viral forcing the State of NM to implement fairer pension changes.
+If you’re unhappy with your NM PERA pension, please share your concerns on social media.
+This can boost the website’s visibility in search engines, helping others learn about the pension plan changes.
+Let’s make this information go viral to push the State of NM to implement fairer pension reforms.

 Feel free to leave comments about the pension changes or suggestions for improving the website.
 If you would like to contact me directly, the email address is zann@nmponzi.com.